 In terms of the story, it was nicely put together.
 There was no over-complicated backstory to understand, it was perfectly set up and established from the beginning.
 The final reveal that Kylo was searching for Vader’s funeral pyre was a great way to end the film.

 Did the film have any issues?
 Not really.
 The film was beautifully shot and composed, with near-flawless choreography.
-The time, care and attention to detail is there for all to see.
+The time, care and attention to detail are there for all to see.
 If I am going to be extremely, extremely picky, there was one slight thing I noticed that stood out.
-During Antoine’s reveal at the beginning of the film it felt like the pacing, from putting his hand on the tree before coming in to frame, was a little slower than it should have been.
+During Antoine’s reveal at the beginning of the film, it felt like the pacing, from putting his hand on the tree before coming in to frame, was a little slower than it should have been.
 Did it take me out of the action?
 No. Did it affect my viewing experience of the film?
-No. I just want to point out at least one slightly negative thing in this film that could be critiqued without me being accused of full on ‘fanboying’ our friends at Blind Wave.
-Like I said, it’s really picky and has no significance on the film itself.
+No. I just want to point out at least one slightly negative thing in this film that could be critiqued without me being accused of full-on ‘fanboying’ our friends at Blind Wave.
+Like I said, it’s really picky and has no significance in the film itself.

 Overall, Kylo Ren: The Awakening is a Star Wars fan film of the highest calibre, expertly crafted and flawlessly executed.
 Beautifully scored and full of unique and original fighting styles and sequences, this film should be used as a benchmark for fan films in regards to quality and originality.
 With a well-told story and an impeccable ending, Kylo Ren: The Awakening is sure to be a great success with Star Wars fans.